|

 would build a big fire on the beach.

 There we would all gather, the young and the not so young.
+She would

-late into the night just the two of us would talk.
+had gone to bed just the two of us would talk.

-And she'd often say to me, "Love all else is but preparation!"
+And she'd often say to me, "Love, all else is but preparation!"

 One day she went out to fish - never to

-return.
-A bad storm had blown in, the worse
+A bad storm had blown

-They had searched and searched, but the fisher woman was never to be found.
+The villagers had searched and searched, but the fisher woman was never to be found.

 The village mourned her loss, but none